-The preparation of the Guardians prospective financial statements requires management to make judgements and use estimates that affect the reported amounts of revenue, expenditure, assets, liabilities and the accompanying disclosures.
+The preparation of the Guardians prospective financial statements requires the Board and management to make judgements and use estimates that affect the reported amounts of revenue, expenditure, assets, liabilities and the accompanying disclosures.
 Uncertainty about these judgements and estimates could result in outcomes that require a material adjustment to the carrying amounts of assets and liabilities in future periods.
-The judgements and estimates used by the Guardians are continually evaluated.
+The judgements and estimates used by the Board and management are continually evaluated.
 They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Guardians and that are believed to be reasonable under the circumstances.
-The judgements and estimates that management have assessed to have the most significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are as follows:
+The judgements and estimates that the Board and management have assessed to have the most significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are as follows: